Clinical scientists working in immunology play a critical role in diagnosing and managing immune system disorders

 If you already work for the NHS, you can apply to the STP as an internal candidate.

-On successful completion of the STP you will be issued with a Certificate of Completion for the Scientist Training Programme (CCSTP) by the NSHCS and can apply for registration as a clinical scientist with the Health & Care Professions Council (HCPC).
+Upon completion, you will receive a Certificate of Completion for the Scientist Training Programme (CCSTP) from the National School of Healthcare Science (NSHCS), allowing you to register with the Health & Care Professions Council (HCPC) as a clinical scientist.

 Other routes to HCPC registration as a clinical scientist are offered by the:

-If your undergraduate degree is accredited by the Institute of Biomedical Science (IBMS) you can apply for trainee biomedical scientist posts in the NHS and ultimately register with the HCPC as a biomedical scientist.
+If your undergraduate degree (or equivalent degree apprenticeship) is accredited by the Institute of Biomedical Science (IBMS), and you have completed the IBMS Registration Training Portfolio in an approved training laboratory, you can register with the HCPC as a biomedical scientist.
 Some biomedical scientists specialise in immunology.

 If you don't already have a degree, you can apply for the NHS Practitioner Training Programme (PTP), which provides undergraduate training that leads to a BSc Hons Healthcare Science (Life sciences - Blood sciences).
-Courses are full time, usually three years.
-You can also take a Healthcare Science Practitioner Degree Apprenticeship specialising in blood sciences.
+Courses are full time (usually three years) and include both work-based and academic learning.

 Skills